 Breweries in Georgia

 These two breweries were a good introduction to Atlanta based breweries in Georgia.
 They couldn’t have been more different but I enjoyed each one equally.
-Before these two breweries, I had only been to Ocmulgee Brewpub in Macon.
-Which I liked a lot.
-I started my Georgia breweries beer quest in February of 2020 and even though I was off to a good start, we all know how this year has been.
-Still I’m looking forward to working through this list, in the near future and reporting back.
+Before these breweries, I had only been to Ocmulgee Brewpub in Macon.
+Which I enjoyed a lot too.
+I started my Georgia breweries beer quest in February of 2020 and even though I was off to a good start, we all know how 2020 turned out.
+I’m hoping to get back on track for 2021 and working through a few more breweries in Georgia’s.
 Until then…slainte.